Eternal Sonata: Plot

 The game takes place mainly within Chopin's dream world, with brief segments in the real world where he is on his deathbed.
 The story is divided into eight chapters, each represented by one of Chopin's compositions and related to events in his life.
+The dream sequences combine the game's fictional narrative with elements drawn from Chopin's biography and musical works.

 Chopin meets Polka, a young girl who possesses magic and will soon die from her illness.
 She also sells floral powder, but her business is being threatened by the introduction of the cheaper mineral powder, which is mined by Forte's ruler, Count Waltz.
 After being shunned by the citizens of Ritardando, who believe that her magic is related to her illness, she decides that she wants to do something with her life before she dies.
 The party sets out to meet with Count Waltz regarding the mineral powder and to stop the mining of Mt.
 Rock, which is damaging Agogo Forest.
 Over time, they learn that Waltz intends to use the mineral powder to create an army of soldiers and lead an insurrection against Forte's enemy, Baroque.
 They head for Forte, but are stopped and taken to its dungeon, as it was alerted to the arrival of the rebel group Andantino.
 After escaping, the party meets up with Andantino, but is spotted by Forte personnel and escapes by jumping off of a bridge into a river.
 Half of the party and Andantino head for their hideout Andante, while the other half is rescued by Prince Crescendo of Baroque.
 Upon reaching Baroque, the party discusses the situation, as Forte threatens war, but Baroque wants peace.
 Crescendo considers a plan to assassinate Count Waltz, but it is soon discarded.

 That half of the party returns to Ritardando to reunite with the party, while Allegretto leaves to retrieve Polka from her village.
 The party heads for Baroque and decides to explore Aria Temple; upon returning to Baroque, they find that Crescendo and Serenade are missing and learn that they left for Forte to turn themselves in to prevent war.
 On their way to Forte, they fight Crescendo, Serenade, and Count Waltz, who completes a potion that transforms his partner, Legato, into a monster.
 Realizing that the world is in danger, the party follows Waltz and Legato to the city of the dead, Elegy Of The Moon, where souls lost to the mineral powder dwell.
 At Double Reed Tower, they fight and defeat them before facing Chopin, who he believes that this is the only way to put his soul to rest.
 Realizing that it is the only way to save the world, Polka jumps off a cliff and is reborn younger, but soon ages and embraces Allegretto.
 Back in the real world, Chopin dies and he plays his piano in a blooming sea of nocturnal flowers called 'Heaven's Mirror', composing a song inspired by Polka.